immunefi-team/Bounty_Boosts/ZeroLend/29062 - [SC - Critical] Attacker can steal locked balance of staked nft....md

 # Attacker can steal locked balance of staked nft at OmnichainStaking

-Submitted on Tue Mar 05 2024 22:05:14 GMT-0400 (Atlantic Standard Time) by @MahdiKarimi for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 6th 2024 at 04:05:14 UTC by @MahdiKarimi for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29062